rach7777/monax-may/content/blog/2015/2015-05-01-tracking-digits.md

 Specifically we would form two `maps` (which are key:value storage systems).
 One data mapping would track `authenticator` to `contentBlob` mappings and be available based on the `authenticator`'s public key address via a simple `get_blob_by_authenticator` function (or a `get_decision_by_court` function in this context).
 The other data mapping would do the reverse and be available via a simple `get_blob_autenticator` (or `get_decision_author`) function.

 This is a simple minimum viable data schema.
-Indeed whatever additional information one wanted to add into the data schema would be possible with Eris, because our turing complete smart contract machine housed in `eris:db` can do basically any thing programmers tell it to do.
+Indeed whatever additional information one wanted to add into the data schema would be possible with Monax, because our turing complete smart contract machine housed in `eris:db` can do basically any thing programmers tell it to do.

 ## The Blockchain

 The blockchain you would design here would be a very simple blockchain.
-The court itself could make a single node blockchain which only it could amend or write to (for more about blockchain design [see this here](https://docs.erisindustries.com/explainers/blockchains/)).
+The court itself could make a single node blockchain which only it could amend or write to (for more about blockchain design [see this here](https://monax.io/explainers/blockchains/)).
 Alternatively, a library or consortium of courts could pool their resources together to run a collective blockchain which was amended or written to by any of the known and registered members.

-`eris:db` makes all that [super simple](https://eng.erisindustries.com/tutorials/2015/04/25/make-thelonious-chain/).
-And, by the way, our solution will run on nearly [anything](https://eng.erisindustries.com/blockchains/2015/04/01/peer-server-networks-current-paradigm/) (except Windows outside of Docker).
+`eris:db` makes all that [super simple](https://monax.io/docs/tutorials).
+And, by the way, our solution will run on nearly [anything](https://monax.io/blog/2015/04/01/peer-server-networks-current-paradigm/) (except Windows outside of Docker).

 ## The Application Layer

-Functionally the application will work nearly the same as our [2gather](https://eng.erisindustries.com/tutorials/2015/04/07/2gather/) video sharing application works.
+Functionally the application will work nearly the same as our [2gather](https://monax.io/blog/2015/04/07/2gather/) video sharing application works.
 The basic workflow would look something like this:

 1. Judge finalizes opinion
 2. Judge gives finalized opinion to clerk